 A person who is hot to trot is very excited or even impatient about starting or doing something.

 If you are hot under the collar you are angry about something and showing that anger.

 19 – Make it hot for someone

 To make it hot for someone is to make them very uncomfortable, put them under pressure, or make their life difficult.

-The expression more often than someone has had hot dinners is used to show a person has done something many more times than someone else.
-For example, a person who has travelled a lot might say to a lesser travelled person “I’ve been to Europe more times than you’ve had hot dinners.
+The expression “more often than someone has had hot dinners” is used to show a person has done something many more times than someone else.
+For example, a person who has traveled a lot might say to a lesser traveled person “I’ve been to Europe more times than you’ve had hot dinners.

-Something that is too hot to handle is very difficult or dangerous.
+Something too hot to handle is very difficult or dangerous.
 It is so risky that nobody wants to deal with or get involved with the thing or situation.